gsec/FLaMe/docs/index.rst

 ..
-FLaM documentation master file, created by sphinx-quickstart on Mon Feb 29 23:37:38 2016.
+FLaMe documentation master file, created by sphinx-quickstart on Mon Feb 29 23:37:38 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to FLaM's documentation!
+Welcome to FLaMe's documentation!
 ================================

 Contents: